StardockCorp/Stardock-Software-Localization/Start-Products/Start11 v2/README.md

 All other languages provided have been organized in the same fashion.

-It goes without saying that the top half, which has been reviewed many times by many contributors during the life of Start11 v1, will be the most accurate.
-However, like with the new v2 stings, the fit in the UI will have to be ensured again.
+Start11 v1 translations are considered final as they have already been reviewed many times; focus should be placed on the v2 strings.
+However, the fit in the UI will still have to be ensured for all strings.

-## Lauguages
+## Languages
 The Stardock officially supported languages are:
 -   English (en)
 -   German (de)